Release Notes#

 .

-Because Ocean software provides Appendix: Benefits of Postprocessing tools such as dwave-greedy in lieu of online (server-side) postprocessing, Virtual Full-Yield Chip Solver (VFYC) resources are not supported for the Advantage.
+Because Ocean software provides Appendix: Benefits of Postprocessing tools in lieu of online (server-side) postprocessing, Virtual Full-Yield Chip Solver (VFYC) resources are not supported for the Advantage QPU.

 You can learn about the Advantage QPU’s Pegasus topology in the Getting Started with D-Wave Solvers guide and in the new Exploring the Pegasus Topology Jupyter Notebook, which also demonstrates relevant Ocean tools and gives an example of setting different chain strengths[8] for problems submitted to Advantage and D-Wave 2000Q QPUs.

-When running on the Advantage problems previously configured for a D-Wave 2000Q,
+When running on the Advantage system, problems previously configured for a D‑Wave 2000Q system,

 you should adjust the chain_strength